 My HOA claims that we need to double our monthly dues to match the reserve study we just had completed, and when questioned with why it needs to happen so fast, as opposed to a more gradual change, we are only told it's the law with no further answers.
-I attempted to look up the law, and due to my...
+I attempted to look up the law, and due...
 Read more »

 There's no easy answer to this question.
 Association Boards have discretion to determine a reasonable reserve policy.
 Although it depends upon what the Association's governing documents say, it is usually the Board's right and duty to determine how reserves should be funded.
-Your association...Read more »
+Your...Read more »

 A coworker was in need, so I let him move into a room in my basement rent free (just help w/ utilities), there's nothing in writing.
 This was all verbal.
 We made an agreement to be moved out by March 1, '18.
 I'm not sure if he'll move out without a problem

 Assuming he won't voluntarily leave when you request him to, you can pursue an unlawful detainer action against him, which is an expedited process which leads to a court order for him to get out.
-If he doesn't comply with that, law enforcement will assist you in removing him and his possessions.
-I...Read more »
+If he doesn't comply with that, law enforcement will assist you in removing him and his...Read more »

 Would put it on our personal insurance because he didn't have workman's comp for his employers.
 Very small company, we question if workman's comp is required.
 This was Friday 10/27/17, my husband was "let go" yesterday, 10/31/17!!
 Please help?